systemjs/systemjs/docs/architecture.md

 });
 ```

-With the above an import to `SystemJS.import('app')` or `SystemJS.import('app/template.hbs') will detect this is a request into the package,
+With the above an import to `SystemJS.import('app')` or `SystemJS.import('app/template.hbs')` will detect this is a request into the package,
 and first dynamically load the package configuration itself,
 before continuing the module resolution and loading process.
 When using SystemJS builder, this package configuration then builds correctly into the bundle like another module.

-This provides support for modular configuration through package management workflows,
+This `packageConfigPaths` feature thus provides support for modular configuration package management workflows, and is
-without needing to store all packages configurations in the central configuration file, as is used by [jspm](http://jspm.io/).
+used by [jspm](http://jspm.io/) to load `package.json` files for packages and read their package config `main`, `format` etc configurations from there.

 Read more on [packages configuration](config-api.md#packages) or [packageConfigPaths configuration](config-api.md#packageconfigpaths) at the config API documentation page.